vitorbritto/workflow-guide/README.md

 **This guide consist with two parts:**

-1. My workflow context with tools, approaches and methods that a use.
+1. My workflow context with tools, approaches and methods that I use.
 2. My own code conventions.
 Which is inspired by what is popular within the community, and flavored with some personal opinions. :ghost:

 ## Table of Contents